Ann Geriatr Med Res Search

 Both populations had common sociodemographic, clinical, and familial factors that directly affected total IC stocks and their domains.

-Key Words: Intrinsic capacity, Risk factor, Geriatric assessment, Older person
+Key Words: ntrinsic capacity, Risk factors, Geriatric assessment, Older Person

 ABOUT